 - Have you migrated sites in my industry or platform?

-A good provider should show you a clear website migration plan, not just a timeline.
+A good provider should show you proof artifacts, not just a timeline.

 Website migration cost (what drives it)